iTyran/SK_Parkour/projects/Parkour/doc/parkour_game_starter_kit.md

 Some important points to note:

 1. **require()** will load a js module, use file name as parameter. "jsb.js" is the necessary module to be load if you want to use Cocos2d-x jsb to develop game.
-And a module only need load once in the runtime, then can use it anywhere.
+And a module only need to be loaded once in the runtime, then can use it anywhere.
 2. **MainLayer = cc.Layer.extend();** It's the Cocos2d-x jsb way of object inheritance, it comes from [John Resig's javascript Inheritance](http://ejohn.org/blog/simple-javascript-inheritance/).
 In this case, we are defining a new class inheritance from CCLayer with name MainLayer.
 3. **ctor()** will be called if new a MainLayer.
 It's the jsb way of constructor.
 Remember to call **this._super()** if you override this function.
 4. Override **init()** also need call **this._super()**.
 We creates a sprite using the background image you added previously, positions it at the center of the screen and adds it as a child of the MainLayer.
 Create a menu with a item named "Play", set item callback to function **onPlay()**.
-5. Just log a message in function onPlay(), it ok for now.
+5. Just log a message in function onPlay(), it's ok for now.
 6. **MainLayer.scene = function (){};** define a static function for MainLayer.
-7. Time to load main scene now.
+7. Time to load main scene.
 Use **cc.Director.getInstance()** get the director, tell director run the first scene.

 >Note:Here **director** and **winSize** are declare as global variables.
 Both are frequently used.